nmachine-io/doc-site/docs/walkthrough/getting-started.md

 1. Docker and `git`.

 **Non-Objectives**:
 1. Publishing our NMachine to the App Store.
-For that, [go here](/tutorials/publishing-tutorial.md).
+For that, read the [publishing tutorial](/tutorials/publishing-tutorial.md).
 1. Developing the underlying app, its Helm chart, or its [KTEA](/tutorials/helm-to-ktea-tutorial).